AstaJoks/we-love-dogs-PP4/README.md

 Back to [top](#table-of-contents)<hr>

-## The Surface Plane(Design)
+## The Surface Plane

-The Home page, Log-in, Signup Age group and Contact pages can be accessed by all users.
-Once a user logs in or signs-up, they have access to the Reviews dropdown that shows Add review or see reviews.
-The Signup page is removed from the navbar once the user logs in, and the log-in page is changed to a log-out page.
+## Design

+- The Design of WeLoveDogs is clean and modern, with a focus on readability and ease of use.

 ### Colour Scheme